STEP #1: LINKING THE LAB WITH THE RUNNER

 Step #4: The 12 Key Workouts

-As we get into section 4, it’s a good idea to print out your McMillan Calculator worksheet that you calculated in the previous section.
+As we get into section 4, it’s a good idea to print out (or open in a new browser for quick reference) your McMillan Calculator worksheets that you calculated in the previous section.
 In this section, you’ll learn the details of each of the key workouts listed on the worksheet along with some information on a few other recommended workouts.

 At this point, you should see things coming together.
 It’s becoming clear that the training process can make sense and be individualized to your particular fitness level.
 This knowledge will begin helping you today as you head out for your run.
 You’ll have a complete understanding of the how’s and why’s of each workout.